The Moodle Release Cycle: Major Every 6 Months; Minor Every 2 Months

 In our experiences here at eThink, it does not pay to be on the bleeding edge.
 When a new version comes out, we like to carefully evaluate of the scope of the changes and new features and perform some testing before bringing eThink clients to this version.
 This helps to ensure any major bugs or other kinks get worked out first, in order to prevent issues related to the upgrade.

 This also gives our support team time to update our self-paced training courses for instructors and students and prepare training sessions about what’s new and different in that version.
 Also, with each new release the eThink Services team hosts a “What’s New” webinar for the Moodle community at large.
-You can can keep an eye out for these sessions on our webinars page.

 In the event you are making a big jump between versions where you’ll experience a lot of changes (for example, with the introduction of the new Boost theme), we will provide you with a test site to allow you to explore and experiment with the new version.